Anywhere-Fitness-10162020/Backend/README.md

 ---
 To log in use the following steps in order:

 __NOTE:__ You can NOT login a user without registering a user first.
 This is only true for the initial login / registration of a new user.
 Existing users can login.
-Failing to do so may or may not result in an error.
+Failing to do so may or may not result in an error..

 1. To Login you will need to send a request to the API with the login data.
    * The data should be _JSON_ data with the following shape: